muhammad-tamim/react-notes/README.md

 ## error handling in react router:

 - errorElement: Handles runtime, loader, and render errors within a specific route and all of its nested child routes.
-It also catches unmatched paths inside that route branch (if no child route matches).
+It also catches unmatched paths inside that route branch (if no child route matches and no wildcard route (*) exists).
 The thrown error can be accessed and displayed using the useRouteError() hook.
 This hook give you an error object that might include:

   - status --> 400.
 500 etc
   - statusText --> “Not Found”, “Internal Server Error” etc